Coopersmith Career Consulting | Evaluated Learning Experience

 Upon completion of this course, students will be able to: describe why brands have become so important; compare brand identity, image, and personality; explain how brands reduce consumers’ perceived risks; critique the “pyramid” from brand awareness to brand loyalty; measure brand equality and brand value; specify why brand position and brand image are not the same; explain how social media accelerates "word of mouth"; interpret how the three brand components are built over time; describe how the brand name, brand logo, slogan and spokesperson fit together; identify the ways in which the Internet has made almost all brands “global”; and analyze how personal branding can help individuals set goals for themselves.

-This course introduces students to basic concepts of brands and brand management to help them analyze how a brand can affect customers’ perceptions of products and services, and to teach how successful branding strategies can be designed.
-The material is focused on the effective branding of products and services while building on the general fundamentals of strategic marketing.
-Instructional methods include: study guide, required readings, and a final exam.
+This course introduces students to the basic concepts of brands and brand management so they analyze how a brand can affect customers’ perceptions of products and services, and teach them how successful branding strategies can be designed.
+Instruction focuses on effective branding of products and services while building on the general fundamentals of strategic marketing.
+Instructional methods include a study guide, required readings, and a final exam.

 In the lower division baccalaureate degree category, 3 semester hours in Communication, Business Management, Sales, Marketing, or Self-Management (4/19).